 A regular schedule of posting would be nice for all of us, and I assure, you, with all my might and will-power, I will try to do just that.
 So, without biting-off more than I can chew, let’s start off with once a week, shall we?
 And if I have more time and more to share, there might be a couple posts a week.
 I feel that putting it in writing makes it more solid, and sharing it with friends almost forces me to stick with it (“Force” isn’t quite the word… I’m leaning more toward “encourage”, but I’m sure you get my drift).

 I’m sure you’ve been wondering about the work I’ve been doing behind the scenes.
 So, as you may have noticed, the site did go “under the knife”.
 There weren’t many physical changes, other than- larger photos, a larger sidebar, and a new color theme.
 There were some additions which includes a Visual Recipe Index!
-In addition to on-site things, I’ve created a Flickr Group dedicated to housing your photos of the recipes you’ve tried from the site, so please be sure to join the group and upload your photos– I’d absolutely love to see your beautiful photos and wonderful takes on the recipes from my little home on the web!
-Or tag me on Instagram (KamranTSG) and use the hashtag #handmadebaking :)
+In addition to on-site things, I’d absolutely love to see your beautiful photos and wonderful takes on the recipes from my little home on the web or the book!
+Tag me on Instagram (KamranTSG) and use the hashtag #handmadebaking :)

 In addition to coding and re-working the site layout, I’ve been baking more than ever.
-Now, the site clearly doesn’t show that, but I assure you, I have.
 If you remember the news in this post, I have more exciting news to share with you.
 I hate dancing around the topic at hand, and I’ve a very bad tendency to do so, as being the center of attention just isn’t my thing.
 I’d much rather be giving others attention, than receiving all of it.